 Anakin and Padmé to the Rescue

 After a distressing message from Obi-Wan Kenobi, Anakin and Padmé decide to depart Tatooine and aid their friend.
-Unfortunately, this results in the two of them getting captured, put on trial, found guilty, and tied to execution posts right along with Obi-Wan.
-Ultimately, it’s Jedi Master Yoda that does the real rescuing here.
-The scenes on this page deal with Anakin and Padmé’s failed rescue attempt along with some of the surrounding events involving C-3PO and R2-D2.
+Unfortunately, this results in the two of them getting captured, put on trial, found guilty, and tied to execution posts, right along with Obi-Wan.

 Aggressive Negotiations

 In Episode II, Anakin mentions “aggressive negotiations” while telling a story to Padmé.
-When she inquires what that means, he replies, “Negotiations…with a lightsaber.”Many such negotiations took place in the film and many shots ended up trimmed or deleted from the final cut.
-Let’s take a look at some of them.
+When she inquires as to what that means, he replies, “Negotiations…with a lightsaber.”
+Many such negotiations took place in the film, and many shots ended up trimmed or deleted from the final cut.

 The Battle of Geonosis

-The Battle of Geonosis was quite a historic event when you think about it.
-It was technically the first big battle of what would be known as The Clone Wars.
+The Battle of Geonosis was technically the first big battle of what would become the Clone Wars.
 This was the first big test of the clone army, created specifically to fight wars and serve as the Grand Army of the Republic.
-If the clones failed their first big military test, the war might have ended right there.
-There were many changes from script to screen, so let’s just take a look at some of the major things that were deleted or altered during the Battle of Geonosis.
+If the clones failed their first test, the war might have ended right then and there.
+There were many changes from script to screen, so let’s just take a look at some of the major things that were deleted or altered during the battle.

 Jedi Detective Work – Geonosis

-All of Obi-Wan’s detective work points him to one last planet: the rocky, bug-infested Geonosis.
-After this day is done, Obi-Wan will have wished he stayed home.
+All of Obi-Wan’s detective work pointed him to the rocky, bug-infested Geonosis.
 He was having a bad enough day as it was, but add in all these deleted and altered shots and his day just gets worse and worse.

 Review: Revenge of the Sith Novelization